Underwood-Inc/strixun-stream-suite/docs/STORYBOOK_INTEGRATION.md

    - Keyboard support (Esc to close)

 2. **`ComponentDocsButton.svelte`**
-   - Small [EMOJI] icon button that can be added to any component
+   - Small ★ icon button that can be added to any component
    - Configurable position (top-right, top-left, etc.)
    - Configurable size (small, medium)
    - Opens StorybookViewer on click